MohsinBaig/hello-world/README.md

 Hi People!

 Mohsin here, I'm using GitHub for the first time.
-It looks as useful platform to host your website for free as a beginner.
+It looks a useful platform to host your website for free as a beginner.